What It's Like to Be an Advice Columnist During a Global Pandemic

 Today, amid the proliferation of online advice columns, everyone is once again facing a societywide problem.
 But, says the Post’s Hax, it would be a mistake to assume that everyone needs the same advice about the global health crisis.
 In fact, she says, one of the most noteworthy things about the pandemic is the unevenness of its psychological impacts.
 One letter will come from someone who feels “full of self-loathing” for being unemployed after attempting a career change right before the pandemic hit; the next will come from a parent “drowning” because her job expects her to work fulltime while caring for two young children.
 Hax advised the former to skip the shame, and the latter to give herself “permission to treat this period of your life as an unholy free-for-all.”

 Which is not to say that there aren’t some trends.
 From the beginning, letter writers have asked about how to deal with people who are not handling things the way they would.
-Hax heard from one reader who was upset about “young healthy people” using grocery pickup slots that could have gone to shoppers in higherrisk populations, one who blamed a friend for getting sick, one who was “too angry to sleep, to eat, sometimes … literally holding my breath” about a sibling who was still going on trips in early April.
+Hax heard from one reader who was upset about “young healthy people” using grocery pickup slots that could have gone to shoppers in higher risk populations, one who blamed a friend for getting sick, one who was “too angry to sleep, to eat, sometimes … literally holding my breath” about a sibling who was still going on trips in early April.
 “It’s a whole department of advice now, this finger-pointing,” she says, adding that she tries to remind the finger-pointers–except in extreme cases–that it’s hard for anyone to perfectly follow medical advice that evolves as quickly as it has been lately.

 Slate’s Lavery echoes that idea.
 Often, he says, such clashes have an underbelly that has little to do with the virus; writers, for example, will mention in passing that they might be considered gentrifiers, before asking if they should call the police about a perceived lack of precautions taken by the neighbors who have lived there for years.
 Even before George Floyd’s death made law enforcement a more urgent topic than COVID-19, Lavery said the advice he thought everyone needed to hear was, unless your life is in danger, don’t call the cops over disputes with neighbors.
 Now, he says, he’s even more “securely anchored” to the idea that police are not the way to solve problems, especially the kind about which one might write to an advice columnist.